Why choose Bray Property Management?

 When do I receive my funds?

-Accounting closes all books on the 20th of the month and remittance is sent out to our owners no later than the 25th of every month.
+Accounting closes all books for a residential single-family on the 20th of the month and remittance is sent out to our owners no later than the 25th of every month.
 If the 25th falls on a weekend or holiday, checks and statements will be mailed on the nearest business day after the 25th.
 If you currently have your funds electronically transferred to your bank (EFT), please note that these transfers can take up to three business days to be processed.
+For multi-family complexes, commercial, and HOA we have different closing dates.

 What is your tenant screening process?